bitshares/bitshares-ui/README.md

 ## Running the dev server

-The dev server uses Express in combination with Wepback 2.
+The dev server uses Express in combination with Webpack 2.

 Once all the packages have been installed you can start the development server by going to the `web` folder and running:
 ```